 - 1. Work in exchange for money; - 2.
 Work in exchange for goods or services ("in-kind" work); or - 3.
-Unpaid work/workfare program. - E. The resources and income of an ineligible ABAWD are handled in accordance with § 1.5.6 of this Part.

-F. Exemptions from Time Limits:

-1. An individual is exempt from the time limit set forth in § 1.11.9(C) of this Part if they are:

-- a.
-Age-Based ABAWD age-based exemptions will expire on October 1, 2030. - (1) Under eighteen (18) or fifty-one (51) years of age or older beginning September 1, 2023.
-(A person is considered over age fifty-one (51) on their fifty-first (51st) birthday); - (2) Under eighteen (18) or fifty-three (53) years of age or older beginning October 1, 2023.
-(A person is considered over age fifty-three (53) on their fifty-third (53rd) birthday); - (3) Under eighteen (18) or fifty-five (55) years of age or older beginning October 1, 2024.
-(A person is considered over age fifty-five (55) on their fifty-fifth (55th birthday). - b.
-Medically certified as physically or mentally unable to work; - c.
-A parent (natural, adoptive, or step) of a household member under age eighteen (18), even if the household member who is under age eighteen (18) is not themself eligible for SNAP benefits; - d.
+Unpaid work/workfare program. - E. The resources and income of an ineligible ABAWD are handled in accordance with § 1.5.6 of this Part. - F. Exemptions from Time Limits: - 1.
+An individual is exempt from the time limit set forth in § 1.11.9(C) of this Part if s/he is: - a.
+Under eighteen (18) or fifty (50) years of age or older (a person is considered over age fifty (50) on her or his fiftieth (50th) birthday); - b.
+Medically certified as physically or mentally unable to work; - A parent (natural, adoptive, or step) of a household member under age eighteen (18), even if the household member who is under age eighteen (18) is not him/herself eligible for SNAP benefits; - d.
 Pregnant; - e.
-A member of a SNAP household in which one (1) of the members is under age eighteen (18), even if the household member who is under age eighteen (18) is not themself eligible for SNAP benefits; - f.
+Is a member of a SNAP household in which one (1) of the members is under age eighteen (18), even if the household member who is under age eighteen (18) is not him/herself eligible for SNAP benefits; - f.
 Residing in certain areas with a high unemployment rate as determined by the agency with approval by the FNS; - g.
-Under new exemptions that end on October 1, 2030, as set forth in the Fiscal Responsibility Act of 2023 (FRA), and defined as: - (1) A homeless individual as defined in § 1.4.9 of this Part; - (2) A veteran as defined in Section 5126(f)(13)(F) of the James M. Inhofe National Defense Authorization Act of 2023, who served in the United States Armed Forces, including an individual who served in a reserve component of the Armed Forces, and who was discharged or released therefrom, regardless of the conditions of such discharge or release. - (3) An individual who is eighteen to twenty-four (18-24) years old and who was in foster care at the time they turned eighteen (18) years old or older. - h.
-Otherwise exempt pursuant to § 1.11.1 of this Part.

-- G. Provision for Regaining Eligibility - 1.
+Otherwise exempt pursuant to § 1.11.1 of this Part. - G. Provision for Regaining Eligibility - 1.
 ABAWDs who have exhausted their countable months can regain eligibility one (1) time during the thirty-six (36) month period if during a consecutive thirty (30) day period, the individual: - a.
-Works eighty (80) or more hours; - b.
+Works eighty (80) or more hours;

+- b.
 Participates in and complies with the requirements of a work program as defined in § 1.11.3 of this Part for eighty (80) or more hours; or - c.
 Participates in and complies with the requirements of an appropriate SNAP Employment and Training (unpaid) Work Experience Program. - 2.
 If an individual loses this employment or ceases to participate in a work or workfare program, participation can continue for up to three (3) consecutive months (beginning from the date the agency representative is notified that work has ended, after which the only cure during the thirty-six (36) month period will be to comply with the work requirement or become exempt. - a.
 An individual shall not receive benefits under this paragraph more than once in any three (3) year period. - 3.
 An individual who is subject to the ABAWD requirements and is not exempt or eligible for an additional three (3) month period due to fulfilling the work requirement, is ineligible for SNAP benefits in the month of reapplication. - 4.
 A countable month is any month in which an ABAWD receives SNAP benefits for the full benefit month while not meeting or exempt from ABAWD work requirements.
 Any month in which an ABAWD does not receive a full month of benefits cannot be considered a countable month.